• HOME

 Governance

-The Group has established the Sustainability Committee chaired by President and Representative Director to tackle significant business challenges such as climate change, promoting management with a sustainability perspective to contribute to the realization of a sustainable society.
+The Group has established the Sustainability Committee chaired by President and Representative Director to tackle significant business challenges such as respect for human rights, occupational health and safety, consideration for climate change and the environment, and anti-corruption, promoting management with a sustainability perspective to contribute to the realization of a sustainable society.

-The committee analyzes scenarios based on the TCFD framework, discusses measures to address risks or opportunities identified, sets targets including greenhouse gas (GHG) emissions reduced, reviews our policies, and reassesses progress of the initiatives.
+The committee analyzes scenarios, discusses measures to address risks or opportunities identified, sets targets, reviews our policies, and reassesses progress of the initiatives.
 Results of the discussions and reassessment are regularly reported to the Board of Directors by the committee through management meetings.
 The Board of Directors considers concrete measures to tackle climate change, strategies behind the measures and initiative policies on major issues before results of the deliberations are used to make decisions by operations managers in each department.

 Sustainability Committee Structure